danielbodnar/awesome-stars/BY-LANG.md

 ## C

+- [SkyperTHC/dnsstream](https://github.com/SkyperTHC/dnsstream) - Network Capture DNS answers
+- [webui-dev/webui](https://github.com/webui-dev/webui) - Use any web browser or WebView as GUI, with your preferred language in the backend and modern web technologies in the frontend, all in a lightweight portable library.
 - [hpjansson/chafa](https://github.com/hpjansson/chafa) - 📺🗿 Terminal graphics for the 21st century.
 - [thebsdbox/learning-ebpf](https://github.com/thebsdbox/learning-ebpf) - This repository contains various code snippets and learnings around eBPF
 - [capnramses/apg](https://github.com/capnramses/apg) - mini libraries / experimental tools and reusable snippets